 We invite you to get to know Albert S. Cook Library—to learn more about who are and how we can help you find the research you need.
 Maybe even, perhaps, you will become part of our story.

 We encourage you to learn about our Albert S. Cook Library Leadership Institute for Students (A-LIST) and Library Residency Program.
-You can also learn more about our Mission and Vision, Priorities and Goals, Diversity Plan, and our Committees.
+You can also learn more about our Mission and Vision, Priorities and Goals, and our Diversity Plan.